 The Unlikely Homeschool shares a super-easy and delicious activity that your whole family will love—hot chocolate stir sticks!
 These tasty treats are also ideal when you need some inexpensive gifts for friends and family members.
 Get the ingredient list and instructions on the blog, and remember to scroll down to the bottom of the page for more great holiday ideas!

 Are you looking to incorporate holiday-themed tales into your kids’ literature studies?
 The helpful blog Confessions of a Homeschooler describes how to do a literature unit on A Christmas Carol, complete with beautiful printable mini-books and comprehension questions.
 There’s even a video tutorial for creating the flip-up pocket lapbook to hold the story timeline and mini-books.
 The unit is adaptable for Grades 1–5.

 Bottle-Cap Animal Craft

 The Homeschool Scientist brings the holiday cheer to your science lovers with a delightful Christmas animal craft made with bottle caps.
 The free printable includes three colorful animals; there’s a link to an online tutorial that shows how to do it.
-Teach the kids about each kind of animal and its tracks as you create cute keyrings, bag tags, or zipper pulls that can double as gifts for friends.
+Teach the kids about each kind of animal and its tracks while you’re creating keyrings, bag tags, or zipper pulls!

 A Christmas Hymn Study